By Ashok Prasad, Founder, Niyyam

 Rolling Returns and SIP Investors

-Rolling returns are particularly useful for SIP investors.
+Rolling returns are highly relevant for SIP investors.

 SIP investments happen: